Porsche Macan review

 Overview

 This is the all-new Porsche Macan – and it’s more of a gamble than first appearances would suggest.
-Stuttgart has flipped the car on its head for its second generation by ditching petrol power completely and turning it into an EV.
+Stuttgart has flipped the car on its head for its second generation by ditching petrol power completely and turning it into an electric SUV.

 That presents a problem.
-Since the start of the year, electric car sales have been stagnating, which doesn’t bode well for the Macan’s sales record.
+Since the start of 2024, electric car sales have been stagnating, which doesn’t bode well for the Macan’s sales record.
 The previous model was Porsche’s best-selling car globally, with more 850,000 examples finding homes since it was launched in 2014.

 The question is, does this new Macan retain enough of the old car’s qualities to encourage buyers to overlook their electric car prejudices and make the switch to an EV?
 Or is Porsche about to break the Macan’s outstanding sales streak?
-Scroll down to find out how the brand has done.
+You can read more about how we test cars at Parkers, but in the meantime, scroll down to find out how the brand has done.

 What’s it like inside?